nathaniel-m/remix-mongo/README.md

 # Remix + Vite

-This is a starter tamplate for remix apps using vite.
+This is a starter template for remix apps using vite.

 ## Tech Stack